 Jon is also an active member of the community and enjoys working with the Boy Scouts of America.

 There’s no sitting on the sidelines for Todd Miller – he likes to jump head first into the action, lead and win.
 You see, he walked-on to his college’s Division I football team – made the team and then later, continued as a coach.
 When he first entered the insurance business, he was wide-eyed and eager to learn about the challenging industry -- and quickly rose through the ranks to become the head of a leading operation.

 Today the former lineman is playing quarterback for Risk International.
-As President, Todd Miller oversees the five business units of the company that provides independent, outsourced risk management and benefits advisory services to Fortune 500 and mid-market enterprises with complex risk management and benefits challenges.
+As President and CEO, Todd Miller oversees the five business units of the company that provides independent, outsourced risk management and benefits advisory services to Fortune 500 and mid-market enterprises with complex risk management and benefits challenges.
 More than anything, he wants to coach your business and lead it to victory: “No challenge is too great.
 I have a passion to get the most out of our team and to optimize results for our clients.”

 Miller joined Risk International in 2015 as Chief Growth Officer after 15 years of service at Oswald Companies.
 He last served as Senior Vice President and Managing Director of the Columbus, Ohio office for the regional insurance brokerage.
 During his tenure, he founded the office and grew it from a start-up into one of the largest, most respected firms in the region.